Research Projects and Teams

 Projects

-Green Heart Louisville is a first-of-its-kind scientific experiment that will test if increasing green space in a neighborhood will improve air quality and human health.
+The Green Heart Louisville Project is a first-of-its-kind scientific experiment that will test if increasing green space in a neighborhood will improve air quality and human health.

 Co-Immunity Project

-The Co-Immunity Project is a large scientific research study led by the Christina Lee Brown Envirome Institute, the Center for Predictive Medicine, and the University of Louisville with several partners teaming up for the individual phases.
-Using our combined forces, we will study COVID-19 infection and immunity among healthcare workers and our broader Louisville Metro-Jefferson County community and track the movement of the SARS-CoV-2 virus in Louisville’s wastewater and surface water.
+The Co-Immunity Project was a large scientific research study led by the Christina Lee Brown Envirome Institute, the Center for Predictive Medicine, and the University of Louisville with several partners teaming up for the individual phases.
+Using our combined forces, we studied COVID-19 infection and immunity among healthcare workers and our broader Louisville Metro-Jefferson County community and tracked the movement of the SARS-CoV-2 virus in Louisville’s wastewater and surface water.

 Laboratories and Cores